What degree programs do you offer?

 The Graduate School requires that all students have received a baccalaureate degree

-and achieved at least a 2.5 GPA in undergraduate work and a 3.0 GPA in graduate work
+and achieved at least a 2.5 cumulative GPA in undergraduate work and a 3.0 GPA in

-For International applicants a minimum total band score for the IELTS is 6.5 or composite
+For International applicants a minimum total band score for the IELTS is 6.5, PTE

 2. Each degree program has its own requirements for admission, including, in many